 You are here:

-Anal Pap smears are currently being evaluated for a possible role as screening tests for anal pre-cancer.
-The procedure involves the sampling of cells from the anal canal and uses similar technique to those used in cervical cancer screening.
+Anal swab tests are currently being evaluated for a possible role as screening tests for anal pre-cancer.
+The procedure involves the sampling of material from the anal canal and uses similar technique to those used in cervical cancer screening.

 Although there are few published data on this, it does not seem to matter whether you douche (wash inside the anus) before having an anal Pap.